Minkalla/quantum-safe-privacy-portal/docs/WBS_1.8_HANDOVER_SUMMARY.md

 **CI Readiness Confidence:** 🟢 **HIGH** - All dependencies and configurations in place
 **Execution Confidence:** 🟡 **MEDIUM** - CI hang suggests execution issue, not implementation issue

 **Recommendation:** The WBS 1.8 implementation is **technically complete and ready**.
-The dual-backend-validation should run successfully with a fresh CI trigger.
-The current hang appears to be a CI execution issue rather than missing implementation.
+User confirmed: "Root cause is likely runner stall or infra delay, not a dependency error."
+The dual-backend-validation should run successfully with a fresh CI trigger after merge.

 ---